-In this example, self builders would secure a self build mortgage with a 5% deposit, with the mortgage lender providing 95% of funding for the project.
+In NaCSBA’s proposal, self builders would secure a self build mortgage with a 5% deposit, with the mortgage lender providing 95% of funding for the project.
 On completion of the build, the government would provide 20% of the cost of the build to the lender, reducing the outstanding mortgage value to 75%.

-It's worth noting that the value of a completed self build is usually more than the cost to build it, whereas when buying a new build property through Right to Buy, the property value is likely to fall.
+It's also worth noting that the value of a completed self build is usually more than the cost to build it, whereas when buying a new build property through Help to Buy, the property value is likely to fall.

-Then in February, the government confirmed that funding will begin this year, and £150 million will be allocated across four years to support the scheme.
+The government has confirmed that £150 million will be allocated across four years to support the Help to Build scheme.

 What Does Help to Build Mean for Self Builders?

-MP Richard Bacon, an ambassador of the Right to Build Task Force, says the scheme could be transformational in increasing access to the self build market.
+MP Richard Bacon, an ambassador of the Right to Build Task Force, says the scheme could be transformational for increasing access to the self build market.

 Mr Bacon told Homebuilding & Renovating: "I lobbied very hard to get something on Help to Build into the December 2019 Conservative manifesto.
 We can’t have discrimination against people who want to build their own home, so we need to extend the Help to Buy programme to include self builders."

-He added that it "could open up a range of opportunities" and provide financial assistance to a generation of aspiring self builders.
+He added that Help to Build "could open up a range of opportunities" and provide financial assistance to a generation of aspiring self builders.